katcipis/katcipis.github.io/_drafts/restless-restfull.md

 not going to define what it is), what worked for me and what sidetracked me.

-As I evolve my ideas over time do not confuse that with me being sure of anything, I'm still not sure of shit until now, the only thing I'm sure is that repeating the same mistakes is not a good idea,
+As I evolve my ideas do not confuse that with me being sure of anything, I'm still not sure of shit until now, the only thing I'm sure is that repeating the same mistakes is not a good idea,